Manny P. here…

-JEAN SIMMONS - Not content in playing a simple ingenue, the Britsh-born Jean Simmons challenged her ability (and the audience) by exploring a variety of complex characters.
+JEAN SIMMONS – Not content in playing a simple girls, the British-born Jean Simmons challenged her ability (and the audience) by exploring a variety of complex characters.

-Her resume includes Great Expectations, Hamlet (Oscar-nominated), The Actress with Spencer Tracy, The Robe, Guys and Dolls (a Golden Globe-winner), Young Bess, The Big Country, Spartacus with Kirk Douglas, Elmer Gantry, and The Happy Ending (Oscar-nominated).
+Her resume includes Great Expectations, Hamlet (Oscar nominated), The Actress with Spencer Tracy, The Robe, Guys and Dolls (Golden Globe winner), Young Bess, The Big Country, Spartacus with Kirk Douglas, Elmer Gantry, and The Happy Ending (Oscar-nominated).

 FESS PARKER – Best known as Davy Crockett on screen, Fess Parker also played home-spun types in Harvey with James Stewart, Island in the Sky, Them!, and Old Yeller.

-In the 1960′s, Parker returned to television as Daniel Boone.
-For his work with Disney, Parker was honored in December, 2004 with his own tribute window on a facade in the Frontierland section at Disneyland.
+In the 1960’s, Parker returned to television as Daniel Boone.
+For his work with Disney, Parker was honored in December, 2004 with his own tribute window in Frontierland at Disneyland.

 CAMMIE KING CONLON – A child actress, Cammie King only appeared in three movies.
 But, she is well-remembered as Bonnie Blue Butler, the daughter of Rhett and Scarlett, in Gone with the Wind.
 She was cast in Blondie Meets the Boss.
 Her voice was also memorable in Bambi.